Home | Cancer Specialists | Radiation Oncology | The American Cancer Society Cancer Resource Center

-The Cancer Center at OVMC is proud to provide a radiation oncologist from The James Cancer Center at The Ohio State University Wexner Medical Center to care for our patients.
-Dr. Phong Nguyen, a graduate of Stanford Medical School and The Ohio State University James Cancer Center radiation oncology fellowship program, works closely with a team of medical professionals from medical physicists to dosimetrists, radiation therapists, oncology nurses and other support staff.
+The Cancer Center at OVMC is proud to provide a radiation oncologist Dr. Phong Nguyen to care for our patients.
+A graduate of Stanford Medical School and The Ohio State University James Cancer Center radiation oncology fellowship program, Dr. Nguyen works closely with a team of medical professionals from medical physicists to dosimetrists, radiation therapists, oncology nurses and other support staff.
 Together, this group of experts operates state-of-the-art equipment needed to plan and adminiser radiation therapy and practices the skills and compassion necessary to treat our patients.

 Services and Equipment